What Is a Bone Density Scan and How to Prepare for DEXA?

 - Timing: If possible, schedule your DEXA in the morning, as this can help you better adhere to fasting or medication guidelines if needed.

 Following these preparation steps will help ensure your DEXA yields the most accurate and meaningful results.
 If you have any questions or concerns about the process, don’t hesitate to reach out to your healthcare provider for clarification.
-For more information, visit: Mayo Clinic.

 Your Medical Results: What They Mean and What's Next

-After receiving your DEXA scan results, your healthcare provider will interpret the findings to determine your bone mineral density (BMD) and assess your any other risk factors for osteoporosis or fractures.
+After receiving your DEXA scan results, your healthcare provider will interpret the findings to determine your bone mineral density (BMD) and assess any other risk factors for osteoporosis or fractures.
 Results are typically categorized as normal bone density testing, osteopenia (low bone density), or osteoporosis (very low bone density).
 Depending on your results, the next steps may include lifestyle changes, dietary adjustments, exercise recommendations, or medication.

 It’s essential to discuss these results with your provider to understand the implications and create a personalized plan for maintaining or improving your own bone density and health.
-For more information, visit: DexaFit.

 Schedule Your DEXA Scan Today